 In my last post, on Malcom Gladwell‘s Outliers, I mentioned that practice is one of the factors that makes us good (or really good) at performing a task.
-Today, I’d like to explore with you how the brain adjusts to our learning.
+Today, I’ll explore how the brain adjusts to our learning.

-For years it has been thought that the human brain stops developing around adolescence.
-Nevertheless, it has been shown that the brain continues to grow and change beyond the 20-year mark, and up until mid-twenties.
+For years, scientists have thought that the human brain stops developing around adolescence.
+Nevertheless, it has been shown that it continues to grow and change beyond the 20-year mark, and up until the mid-twenties.
 The particular area that becomes more complex after the teenage years is the frontal lobe, which is crucial for thinking processes, such as planning, problem solving, reasoning, and for attention.

-Hence, it can be concluded that our ability to think and pay attention expands after adolescence is over.
+It can thus be concluded that our ability to think and pay attention, expands even after adolescence is over.

 There is, however, research that seems to attack this theory, not by opposing it completely, but by expanding upon its affirmations.
-This research has shown that our brains do NOT reach full maturity before we are 30; rather, they continue their development up until late in our 40s.
+This research has shown that the brain does NOT reach full maturity before we are 30; rather, it continues its development up until late in our 40s.
 Particularly, it is the prefrontal cortex (responsible for abstract thinking and analysis) that has been shown to change its shape on brain scans.

 What does it all mean?